31 May What you need to know before signing a deed of renunciation

 For those who cannot commit to the role of executing a will or find it too distressing, a deed of renunciation can be drafted.
 A deed of renunciation renounces your title as an executor of a will and frees you from the responsibility.

 With a deed of renunciation, also referred to as a disclaimer of interest you know longer have to perform the functions of the administration involved.

 When you sign a deed of renunciation, you cannot change your mind, and if there are no other executors named, the responsibility will go to the deceased’s spouse or the next family member in line.

 What are the negatives of a deed of renunciation?

 As stated earlier, there is no going back once you sign the document, so it is important that you are sure that you cannot be the executor of the will.
 While it is a responsibility, you were considered the best person for the job and the most capable person.

 By signing a deed of renunciation, the role of executor will be passed to a family member who may not be able to cope with the task of executor, particularly if they are struck with grief or may not have the knowledge you have about the affairs.

 If you are not sure, it is best to seek guidance from a professional before you renounce your role.

-Once you are confident that you want to relinquish your role as an executor of a will, then it is easy to do by completing a Deed of Renunciation form.
+Once you are confident that you want to relinquish your role as an executor of a will, then it is easy to do by completing a deed of renunciation form.
 It is easy and straightforward to fill out, without requiring in-depth legal knowledge.
-You can obtain the form for just £12.50 + VAT by clicking here.
+You can order the form from us for just £15 + VAT.

-If you are still not sure and need more advice or help in the matter, then speak to a professional by calling 08006126105 for free, friendly and impartial advice.
+If you’re still not sure and need more advice or help in the matter, then speak to a professional by calling 020 8017 1029 for free, friendly and impartial advice.